sista-ai/ai-assistant-react/README.md

 Pass a `style` object to adjust dimensions, position, and appearance:

-Example: To override default positioning, set `position: 'relative'` and `bottom/right: 'auto'`.
-This allows custom placement within your container.

 ```js
 const customStyle = {
   // Positioning and layout properties